ycechungAI/moderngl/docs/reference/context.rst

     the drawing command is ignored.
 The line between the first and last vertices happens after all of the previous lines in the sequence.

-.. py:attribute:: LINE_STRIP
+.. py:attribute:: Context.LINE_STRIP
     :type: int

     The adjacent vertices are considered lines.
 Thus, if you pass n vertices, you will get n-1 lines.
     If the user only specifies 1 vertex, the drawing command is ignored.

-.. py:attribute:: TRIANGLES
+.. py:attribute:: Context.TRIANGLES
     :type: int

     Vertices 0, 1, and 2 form a triangle.
 Vertices 3, 4, and 5 form a triangle.
 And so on.

-.. py:attribute:: TRIANGLE_STRIP
+.. py:attribute:: Context.TRIANGLE_STRIP
     :type: int

     Every group of 3 adjacent vertices forms a triangle.
 The face direction of the